-- Diabetes: High soluble fiber in fenugreek slows down digestion and absorption of carbohydrates.
+The high soluble fiber in fenugreek slows down the digestion and absorption of carbohydrates.
 This helps in reducing the Blood glucose levels.
-Hence, Fenugreek supplement or fenugreek seed extract reduces postprandial blood glucose levels for Type 1 or Type 2 diabetes
+Fenugreek supplements or fenugreek seed extract reduces postprandial blood glucose levels for Type 1 and Type 2 diabetes

-- Hypercholesterolemia: Compounds like saponins present in Fenugreek helps in the production of cholesterol in Liver. it is also responsible for Intestinal cholesterol absorption.
-Intake of ~25gms of fenugreek powder in a day helps in lowering the cholesterol level in the body.
+Compounds like saponins present in Fenugreek helps in the production of cholesterol in the Liver. it is also responsible for Intestinal cholesterol absorption.
+Intake of ~25gms of powered fenugreek in a day helps in lowering the cholesterol level in the body.

-Promotes Lactation: Delayed breastfeeding can increase the risk of neonatal mortality.
-It is also been proved to be fatal for the mother’s life.
-Therefore fenugreek helps mothers to increase breast milk production for better health.
+Delayed breastfeeding can increase the risk of neonatal mortality.
+It is also fatal for the mother’s life.
+Fenugreek helps mothers to increase breast milk production for better health.

-- Enhanced libido: Testosterone levels can be maintained naturally by the consumption of fenugreek.
-This helps to increase sexual function and fertility in a healthy manner. it also helps in enhancing boon density and lean muscles.
+Testosterone levels can is maintained naturally by the consumption of fenugreek.
+This helps to increase sexual function and fertility in a healthy manner. it also helps in enhancing the boon density and lean muscles.

-- Menstruation: the unbearable menstrual cycle pains can be reduced by using fenugreek. intensity of the cramps are also reduced by the consumption of fenugreek.
+The unbearable menstrual cycle pains can is reduced using fenugreek.
+The intensity of the cramps is also reduced by the consumption of fenugreek.

-Fenugreek is a strong herbal ingredient for diabetes treatment as well as body detoxification.
+Fenugreek is a strong herbal ingredient to treat diabetes and body detoxification.
 Here is a suggested dosage for a person opting for a fenugreek-based diet.
-However, make sure you consult with your dietician to ensure a dosage that suits your requirements.
+Yet, make sure to consult with your dietician to ensure a dosage that suits your requirements.

 [Bonus Video: Diabetes can be managed, Reversed & It doesn’t Impact Your Lifespan]

-Take a spoonful of fenugreek leaves that are dried along with a teaspoon of fenugreek seeds.
+A spoonful of fenugreek leaves dried along with a teaspoon of fenugreek seeds good for diabetes.
 Now boil the two together in a little more than 1 cup water.
 After boiling, strain the resulting liquid.

-Now, you can drink this tea as it is or decrease the bitterness, you can add a hint of honey.
-Drink this tea twice a day to experience significant changes in the blood sugar levels.
+Now, you can drink this fenugreek tea as it is or decrease the bitterness, you can add a hint of honey to enhance the taste.
+Drink this fenugreek tea twice a day to experience significant changes in the blood sugar levels.